rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Introduction

+-   Hilbert spaces
+    -   de la Madrid, R. (2005).
+[The role of the rigged Hilbert space in quantum mechanics](https://arxiv.org/abs/quant-ph/0502053). [^Madrid2005]
+-   Wigner's theorem
--   Hilbert spaces.
-Wigner's theorem.
-The Born rule.
+-   Born rule
 -   Wave-particle duality misconceptions.
 Fields are more fundamental than particles.
 -   Philosophy of QM traditionally focus on NRQM. [^Ney2013]
 -   The measurement problem.
 Decoherence.
 The Born rule again.